 What is Chicken Adobo?

-Start by trimming any excess fat from the chicken thighs.
-Once trimmed, lightly season both sides with salt.
+Trim off any extra fat from 6 chicken thighs so the sauce doesn't turn greasy.
+Then lightly season both sides with salt.

-Heat up a bit of oil in a sautรฉ pan or Dutch oven on medium-high heat.
-Place the chicken in skin-side down and donโt move it for 6-8 minutes, or until the skin turns golden brown and comes off the pan easily.
+Heat a little oil in a pan or pot over medium-high heat.
+Place the chicken skin-side down and don't move it until the skin turns golden brown and lifts easily from the pan.

 Step 4: Combine ingredients